-- 1. The master sends a START command. - The master sends Control Registers Slave device ID with IC write bit set (R/W = '0'). - 3.
+- 1. The master sends a START command. - 2.
+The master sends Control Registers Slave device ID with I2C write bit set (R/W = '0'). - 3.
 The slave (nvSRAM) sends an ACK back to the master. - 4.
 The master sends Command Register address (0xAA). - 5.
-The slave (nvSRAM) sends an ACK back to the master. - The master sends Command Register byte for entering into sleep mode. - 7.
+The slave (nvSRAM) sends an ACK back to the master. - 6.
+The master sends Command Register byte for entering into sleep mode. - 7.
 The slave (nvSRAM) sends an ACK back to the master. - 8.
 The master generates a STOP condition.

-Once in sleep mode, the device starts consuming $I{ZZ}$ current $t{SLEEP}$ time after SLEEP instruction is registered.
+Once in sleep mode, the device starts consuming I{ZZ} current t{SLEEP} time after SLEEP instruction is registered.
 The device is not accessible for normal operations until it is out of sleep mode.
-The nvSRAM wakes up after $t{WAKE}$ duration after the device slave address is transmitted by the master.
+The nvSRAM wakes up after t{WAKE} duration after the device slave address is transmitted by the master.

 Transmitting any of the three slave addresses wakes the nvSRAM from sleep mode.
-The nvSRAM device is not accessible during $t{SLEEP}$ and $t{WAKE}$ interval and any attempt to access the nvSRAM device by the master is ignored and nvSRAM sends NACK to the master.
-An alternate method of determining when the device is ready is for the master to send read or write commands and look for an ACK.
+The nvSRAM device is not accessible during t{SLEEP} and t{WAKE} interval and any attempt to access the nvSRAM device by the master is ignored and nvSRAM sends NACK to the master.
+An alternate method of determining when the device is ready is for the master can send read or write commands and look for an ACK.